The Car (1977 film): Plot

-Two cyclists riding through a canyon are followed down the road by a mysterious matte black car.
-At a bridge, the car proceeds to crush one cyclist against the wall and ram the other from behind, catapulting him off the bridge.
-A hitchhiker, hoping to get a ride, encounters the car and insults it after it purposely tries to run him down.
+Two cyclists riding through a canyon are followed by a mysterious matte black car.
+At a bridge, the car crushes one cyclist against the wall, forcing her to fall over the edge of the canyon, killing her, and rams the other from behind, catapulting him off the bridge, into the water below, killing him.
+A hitchhiker encounters the car and insults it after it tries to run him down.
 It comes to a stop, reverses, and runs him over several times before driving off.
-The local sheriff's office, called to a series of hit-and-run incidents, gets a lead on the car.
-It appears to be heavily customized and has no license plates, as Amos Clemens points out after he sees it run over the hitchhiker.
+The local sheriff's office, called to these hit-and-run incidents, gets a lead on the car.
+It appears to be heavily customized and has no license plates, as local, Amos Clemens, points out after he sees it run over the hitchhiker.

 After intentionally swerving around Amos that night, the car runs over Sheriff Everett Peck, leaving Chief Deputy Wade Parent in charge.
-During the resulting investigation, an eyewitness to the accident states there was no driver inside that car, furthering Wade's confusion.
+During the investigation, an eyewitness to the accident states that no driver was inside the car.
 Wade asks his girlfriend, Lauren, a teacher at the local school, to cancel the upcoming marching band rehearsals for their safety.
 Lauren and her friend, the wife of Wade's deputy Luke Johnson, ask him to let them rehearse.
 Luke unwittingly agrees.

 The car enters the town and attacks the school marching band as it rehearses at the local showground.
-It chases the group of teachers and students into a cemetery.
-Curiously enough, the vehicle will not enter onto the consecrated ground.
+It chases the teachers and students into a cemetery, but the vehicle cannot enter the consecrated ground.
 Lauren taunts the driver, whom no one among the townsfolk has seen.
 Seemingly angered, the car destroys a brick gate post and leaves.
-The policemen go on a high-speed chase along highways throughout the desert before the car turns on them, destroying several squad cars and killing 5 of Wade's deputies.
-None of Wade's bullets put any dents on the car's windshield or tires, much to his surprise.
-Wade attempts to enter the car when it stops, but discovers it has no door handles.
-The car's door then opens by itself, knocking Wade unconscious and allowing the car to escape.
-At the hospital, Wade is consoled by his remaining deputies and Lauren.
-He later offers to get her some spare clean clothes.
+The police go on a high-speed chase along highways throughout the desert before the car turns on them, destroying several squad cars and killing 5 of Wade's deputies.
+Wade attempts to enter the car when it stops but discovers that it has no door handles.
+The car's door then opens by itself, knocking Wade unconscious.